nuzonnah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes onwer and group owner for all files and directories in working dir
+changes owner and group owner of  _hello to vincent and staff respectively